-- 1. With the help of a password -incoming calls only! pick up a phone and dial the number that the Brave is connected to (either the number of the branch, if you are connected to a switchboard line, or the number of the line to the building, where the Brave is and ask be connected to the branch to which the Brave is connected).
-The brave will pick up (you will hear the pick-up tone see chapter 3.1 page 29) within 10 secs. press '#xxxx', where xxxx is the service password to enter the programme system (in the basic setting xxxx=0000), if correct there will be a programming entry tone followed immediately by a programming tone (see chapter 3.1 page.29). - 2.
-With the help of DIP 1 "SERVICE" -incoming call only! connect to the Brave as in part 1 above, but where the DIP switch is in position 1 "on", the Brave will go straight to the programming regime you will hear the pick-up tone for entry to programming followed immediately by the programming tone (see chapter 3.1 page.29).
+- With the help of a password -incoming calls only! pick up a phone and dial the number that the Brave is connected to (either the number of the branch, if you are connected to a switchboard line, or the number of the line to the building, where the Brave is and ask be connected to the branch to which the Brave is connected).
+The brave will pick up (you will hear the pick-up tone see chapter 3.1 page 26) within 10 secs. press '#xxxx', where xxxx is the service password to enter the programme system (in the basic setting xxxx=0000), if correct there will be a programming entry tone followed immediately by a programming tone (see chapter 3.1 page.26).
+With the help of DIP 1 "SERVICE" -incoming call only! connect to the - 2.
+With the help of DIP 1 "SERVICE" -incoming call only! connect to the Brave as in part 1 above, but where the DIP switch is in position 1 "on", the Brave will go straight to the programming regime you will hear the pick-up tone for entry to programming followed immediately by the programming tone (see chapter 3.1 page.26).